 All of our static caravans use gas water heating systems, while many also feature gas central heating and cooking appliances.
 Depending on the park you own at, your pitch may have piped gas or use a bottled gas system.

 For our owners with a piped gas connection, this is billed quarterly at the same time as your electricity and is payable within 28 days of receiving your bill.
 Like electricity, we match our suppliers’ recommended retail price, ensuring our owners aren’t paying extra for gas to their holiday home.
 Your bill will either be based on meter readings or the average consumption of holiday homes sharing the same gas supply tank in your area of the park.

 Bottled gas connections

-If your holiday home uses bottled gas, you can buy replacements at the park, available 24 hours a day – which are priced competitively at our suppliers’ recommended retail price – and include free delivery to your holiday home.
+If your holiday home uses bottled gas, you can buy replacements at the park – which are priced at our suppliers’ recommended retail price – and include free delivery to your holiday home.
 Prices can vary from park-to-park , so we recommend asking the team on park for a price list when you visit for your viewing.

 Do I need an annual gas & electricity test?

-Yes, all of our owners are required to carry out an annual gas and electric test in their caravan or lodge.
-This can be arranged and booked through the Owner Experience Team on park at a cost of £78 for your annual gas test and £85 for your annual electricity test.
+Yes, all of our owners are required to carry out safety checks in their caravan or lodge.
+The gas test must be carried out annually and the electric test must be carried out every three years.
+The test can be arranged and booked through the on park Owner Experience Team at a cost of £100 for your annual gas test and £120 for your electric test (every three years).